anytizer/hosted-content-importer.wp/README.md

 # Hosted Content Importer (HCI)

-Includes a third-party content within WordPress blog texts.
+Includes a third-party content within WordPress blogs.

 This plugin is a for a solution to a specific problem.
 WordPress developers should expand the **$processor->fetch()** interface to make it work for their application.

 **Built On, using**

- * WordPress: Version 4.5.2
+ * WordPress: Version 4.5.9
- * MariaDB Version 10.1.13
+ * MariaDB Version 10.1.31-MariaDB
- * PHP: Version 7.0.5
+ * PHP: Version 7.2.4
- * Apache: Version: 2.4.18
+ * Apache: Version: 2.4.33

 Others